 Background and Intent: Every patient deserves to be treated as a whole person.
 Therefore it is recognized that any one component of the health care system does not meet the totality of the patient's needs.
 An appropriate transition plan requires coordination and forethought by an interdisciplinary team.
 The patient benefits from proper care and the system benefits from proper use of resources.

-- 4.9.c.
+4.9.c.
 Residents must demonstrate competence in advocating for quality patient care and optimal patient care systems.
-(Core) - 4.9.d.
-Residents must demonstrate competence in participating in identifying system errors and implementing potential systems solutions.
 (Core)